Initial Settings¶

 Fill in all of:

-- Vessel Information — Length, Type (monohull / cat / trawler / powerboat), Make/Model, Year, Engine Make, Horsepower, Home Port.
+- Vessel Information — Length, Displacement (lbs), Type (monohull / cat / trawler / powerboat), Make/Model, Year, Engine Make, Horsepower, Home Port.

 Click Save.
-The yellow "Initial Setup Required" banner disappears and the rest of the Settings tabs unlock.
+The yellow "Initial Setup Required" banner disappears and the rest of the Setup tabs unlock.

 Most users adjust two things here on day one.